Why You Should Not Retire in Rio de Janeiro or Retire in Brazil

 El Salvador!
 Discover more about this country and its impressive improvement here.

 By the way, their president just announced an opportunity for foreigners to become permanent residents of El Salvador with multiple incentives.
-It sounds like a very attractive idea, and they have bitcoin as a legal tender!
+It sounds like a very attractive idea, and they have Bitcoin as a legal tender!

 Levi Borba is the founder of expatriateconsultancy.comcreator of the channel The Expat, and best-selling author.You can find him on X here.